ForceBeyond Logo

 Quality Assurance: Why Tier-1.5 Matters

-As a Tier-1.5 supplier, we perform rigorous Non-Destructive Testing (NDT) in-house at our South Korea and Taiwan facilities to ensure every forged component is flight-ready or reactor-ready.
+As a Tier-1.5 supplier, we perform rigorous Non-Destructive Testing (NDT) in-house at our South Korea and Taiwan facilities to ensure every forged component is supports aerospace and nuclear-grade inspection requirements.

 • Ultrasonic Testing (UT): Detecting internal inclusions, voids, or thermal cracks according to AMS 2154.